mattlebel/Outside-Lands/music_schedule.md

 ## Saturday

-*I'll be at Warped Tour on Saturday catching some of my favorite bands from middle school (And probably grabbing a nice sunburn)!*
+*I'll be at Warped Tour on Saturday catching some of my favorite bands from middle school (and probably grabbing a nice sunburn)!*

 ## Sunday